Suraj1896273/Python-Note/OOPS.md

 Constructor is a special method:

-Automatically runs when object is created
-Used to initialize object data
+That runs automatically, when object is created to initialize object data

 Constructor name: